openmrs/openmrs-ocl-client/README.md

 ```
 ### Running the Docker Image
 ```
-- Build the Docker image using the provided Dockerfile in the root folder.
+- Build the Docker image using the provided Docker file in the root folder.

 $ docker-compose build